 As mentioned earlier, roaches look for warm, dark, and moist areas.
 These places can include cracks, crevices, and any other hidden areas.
 They also prefer laying eggs in places that can absorb their strong odor.

 So, roaches will not necessarily lay eggs in your clothes unless you store them in old boxes, paper, cardboard, or wooden dressers.
-In most cases, the ootheca will be hidden out of sight at the back of the drawer.
+In most cases, the ootheca will be hidden at the back of the drawer.

 How to Get Rid of Cockroaches and Their Eggs Permanently

-Now that you know where cockroaches lay their eggs and understand how to identify them, let’s take a closer look at the most effective way to get rid of them.
+Now that you know where cockroaches lay their eggs and how to identify them let’s take a closer look at the most effective way to get rid of them.
 While squashing their eggs is one way to deal with them, there are more effective methods.

 Use Cockroach Baits